Harrison Bader Player Props: Yankees vs. Astros

-After hitting .303 with three doubles, a walk and two RBI in his past 10 games, Harrison Bader and the New York Yankees face the Houston Astros (who will start Hunter Brown) at 7:05 PM ET on Friday.
+After hitting .273 with three doubles, two walks and an RBI in his past 10 games, Harrison Bader and the New York Yankees take on the Houston Astros (who will start Justin Verlander) at 1:05 PM ET on Saturday.

 Harrison Bader Game Info & Props vs. the Astros